5ifar/AdventureWorks/Project Documentation/Documentation.md

 **Step 4:** Query Product Subcategory Lookup table to the PQE.
 Rename table.
 Check all data types.

-**Step 5:** Utilize Data QA & Column Profiling tools to improve quality of dat:
+**Step 5:** Utilize Data QA & Column Profiling tools to improve quality of data:
 - Update Column Profiling to be based on entire dataset.
 - Remove Error & Empty rows from Primary Key columns like CustomerKey from the Customer Lookup table.